musk/SbtEclipsify/README.md

 ## Getting the Plugin
 In order to use the plugin you can either download one of the provided jars in the dist folder or you can build it yourself.
 Easiest is to add a dependency to the plugin in your plugin defintion `"de.element34" % "sbt-eclipsify" % "<version>"`.
-Calling `update` in sbt will pull in the needed dependency.
+Calling `reload` in sbt will pull in the needed dependency.
 For setting up the plugin see "Using the Plugin in your own project" below.

 ### Downloading